Ready, Set, Locum!

 3. Your job satisfaction will soar.

-The reason hospitals or practices hire locum Doctors is because they have a desperate need.
+The reason hospitals or practices hire locum Doctors is that they have a desperate need.
 You’re providing an invaluable service and it’s a responsibility that should not be taken lightly.

 For the past 12 months, Dr Farid Razzaghi has been one of Wavelength’s star remote locum GPs.
 When he first considered locum work, he was practising part-time as a GP and part-time in a city-based Emergency Department.

 “I had always wanted to work in a location where I could combine both my primary care and emergency skills.
 And rural Queensland does not disappoint.
 My recent locum work in Doomadgee, Richmond and Julia Creek also appealed to my sense of adventure,” he explains.

 For Farid, working as a locum Doctor has been challenging, but ultimately rewarding.

 “There’s a great feeling of satisfaction when you manage to assist a patient with limited resources and everyone is happy with the outcome.
 You feel like a real Doctor using basic skills to deal with some complicated cases,” he says.

 For many Doctors, locum work is a great way to achieve real career flexibility when they need it, at different times of life.
 A locum work schedule offers a flexible and manageable income stream.
 For Wavelength locum Dr Irandi Jayatilleke, a Breast, Endocrine and General Surgeon, this was the case during her maternity leave period.

 “Wavelength was an amazing help organising locum work for me throughout my maternity leave.
 My recruitment consultant liaised with hospitals to make sure they supported me as a breastfeeding working mother and helped coordinate family-friendly accommodation,” she says.